nsnam/ns-3-dev-git/doc/manual/source/python.rst

 Caveats
 *******

-Some of the limitations of the Cppyy-based byindings are listed here.
+Some of the limitations of the Cppyy-based bindings are listed here.

 Incomplete Coverage
 ===================